 What are the risk factors for bile duct cancer?

-But risk factors don't tell us everything.
-Having a risk factor, or even several risk factors, does not necessarily mean that a person will get the disease.
-And many people who get the disease may not have had any known risk factors.
+But having a risk factor, or even several risk factors, does not mean that a person will get the disease.
+And many people who get the disease may have few or no known risk factors.

 Researchers have found several risk factors that make a person more likely to develop bile duct cancer.